dribnet/purvs/README.md

 Fri 8th June
 I am current experimenting with my own shapes to create something abstract/different.
 In the process I have made in making this alphabet I have configured the arc to create an interesting shape the represents each letter, along side the line which also helps seperate each letter individually.

 I have experimented with different styles and finally decided on how im going to approach my lettering in my alphabet.
-I have named my style 'Aquatic' after its blue style along with how the letters are shaped.
+I have named my style 'Aqua Font' after its blue style along with how the letters are shaped.

 The parameters per letter are now:
   * `size` : radius of the second circle